thomasloupe/Slackord/README.md

 6. Messages will begin posting.

 # Important: Please Read!
-1. If you need help, please feel free to get in touch with me on [Twitter](https://twitter.com/acid_rain), or open a new issue if it doesn't already exist..
+1. If you need help, please feel free to get in touch with me on [Twitter](https://twitter.com/acid_rain), or open a new issue if it doesn't already exist.
 1. Slackord and Slackord 2 are free, and they will always be free.
 Please do not pay anyone for this application.
 However, if you found Slackord or Slackord 2 worth donating something, you can donate from within Slackord 2 by accessing "Donate" from the "Help" context menu or just [click here](https://paypal.me/thomasloupe).
 1. I have decided against importing multiple JSON files to disincentivise using Slackord maliciously.
 You can, however, merge multiple JSON files into one with [this tool](https://tools.knowledgewalls.com/onlinejsonmerger)  or many others that exist online which will achieve the same result as importing multiple JSON files.
 1. Slackord is something I created in my spare time to continue learning multiple programming languages.
 I would not consider myself an "expert" programmer, and should probably not be treated as such.